bridgetownrb/bridgetown/bridgetown-website/src/_docs/template-engines.md

 ## Site-wide Configuration

 Most likely, however, you'll want to switch your site wholesale from one engine to another.
 That's where `bridgetown.config.yml` comes in.
 Simply add `template_engine: erb` right in your config, and suddenly *everything* will get processed through ERB regardless of file extension.
+Serbea works in the same manner: `template_engine: serbea`.
 Write HTML, XML, Markdown, JSON, CSV, whatever you like—and _still_ access the full power of your Ruby template language of choice.
 You don't even need to give up on Liquid completely—just save files with `.liquid` or use `template_engine: liquid` front matter.

-It's worth noting that by combining Markdown, ERB, components, and frontend JavaScript "sprinkles" (or "spices" as we like to say), you can author extremely sophisticated documents which boast stunning performance and SEO scores while at the same time providing impressive interactivity in the browser.
+It's worth noting that by combining Markdown, ERB/Serbea, components, and frontend JavaScript "sprinkles" (or "spices" as we like to say), you can author extremely sophisticated documents which boast stunning performance and SEO scores while at the same time providing impressive interactivity in the browser.
 This is quickly becoming a "best practice" in the web development industry, and Bridgetown will help get you there.

 {% rendercontent "docs/note", type: "warning", extra_margin: true %}
-While it's true you can use ERB site-wide, the [Haml](https://github.com/bridgetownrb/bridgetown-haml){:rel="noopener"} and [Slim](https://github.com/bridgetownrb/bridgetown-slim){:rel="noopener"} plugins do _not_ allow site-wide configuration.
+While it's true you can use ERB or Serbea site-wide, the [Haml](https://github.com/bridgetownrb/bridgetown-haml){:rel="noopener"} and [Slim](https://github.com/bridgetownrb/bridgetown-slim){:rel="noopener"} plugins do _not_ allow site-wide configuration.
 That's because both Haml and Slim start with pure HTML/XML output using special syntax, and if you want to do something else like write Markdown or JSON, you'll have to use their "embedded" language support.
 Read their documentation for further details.
 {% endrendercontent %}

 ## It's Up to You

-Regardless of which template engine you pick, whether it's [Liquid](/docs/liquid) or [ERB](/docs/erb-and-beyond) or something else, Bridgetown has got you covered.
+Regardless of which template engine you pick, whether it's [Liquid](/docs/liquid), [ERB, Serbea](/docs/erb-and-beyond), or something else, Bridgetown has got you covered.
 We continue to look for ways to make switching engines easier while reducing the number of "sharp edges" that can arise to differences in how various template engines process content, so please don't hesitate to [let us know](/docs/community) if you run in to any issues.